 The exhibition aims to present works from contemporary Greek and international artists reflecting on contemporary challenges and experiences.
-The constant changes of our time create a state of uncertainty where human beings are often watching as external observers.
+The constant changes of personal time create a state of uncertainty where human beings are often watching as external observers.

-The changes in political and social mechanisms, the promises of a constantly evolving technology, the new rules and the new ways of survival generate a frenetic atmosphere in which we need to adapt.
-Our daily experiences seem to be constrained following a restless trajectory and the task of assigning meaning to them is not an easy one.
+The changes in political and social mechanisms, the promises of a constantly evolving technology, the new rules and the new ways of survival generate a frenetic atmosphere in which one need to adapt.
+The daily experiences seem to be constrained following a restless trajectory and the task of assigning meaning to them is not an easy one.
 In this context of precariousness and speed, the terms of the game are ceaselessly redefined, leaving usually little room for any act of reaction.

 Thus the exhibition Nameless aims:

 Firstly, through the works on view, to present an extensive reference to situations and

 experiences responding to this changing reality as well as the unexplored reactions of human beings towards it.

 Secondly, to highlight the act of naming.
 An act that primarily consists of everyones ability to literally assign names to phenomena, thus shaping the qualities one already has or the qualities one attribute to them.
 This act is indeed powerful since humans create a better way to communicate with one another while at the same time organize the symbolic systems that shape perception and upon which life is dependent.